Solano (ferry): Operation

 Following the opening of the railroad bridge, Solano and Contra Costa were dismantled and sold for scrap.
 However, what remains of the Solano, the A frame of her walking beam engine, can still be seen where she was scuttled to create a breakwater in the San Joaquin River near Antioch, California.
+The hulk of the Contra Costa was towed to a cove off of Vallejo adjacent to the California Maritime Academy and sunk to serve as a breakwater.